In Florida, the Auditor General is a constitutional

-the Joint Legislative Auditing Committee.
-His appointment is confirmed
+officer appointed by the Joint Legislative Auditing Committee and confirmed

 by both houses of the Legislature.